 - Make a list of emergency contacts.
 Include family members, friends, neighbors, Church leaders, and community resources. - Memorize key phone numbers in case your contact list is unavailable. - Plan other ways to make contact if you can't make a phone call.
-This might mean texting, instant messaging, or posting on social media. - Choose a relative in another city to be an out-of-town contact.
-Plan for all family members to contact that person.
-They can tell their condition and location to the out-of-town contact.
-The out-of-town contact can pass information between family members. - Update your information in the Church Member Tools App so leaders and others can reach you in an emergency. - Complete the form below so you have this information handy in an emergency.
+This might mean texting, instant messaging, or posting on social media.

+- Update your information in the Church Member Tools App so leaders and others can reach you in an emergency. - Complete the form below so you have this information handy in an emergency.

-FAMILY CONTACTS NEIGHBORS, CHURCH, WORK MEDICAL, COMMUNITY, SCHOOL Out-of-town contact:
+Family Contacts Neighbors, Church, Work Medical, Community, School Out-of-town contact: